April 13, 2024

 Plann: Content website

-Brian Lam started The Wirecutter, a gadgets review site, and made over $150 million in revenue running it for 5 years before selling it to New York Times for $30 million.
+Brian Lam started The Wirecutter, a gadgets review site, and made over $150 million in revenue running it for 5 years before selling it to the New York Times for $30 million.

 Also, Ryan Robinson makes around $40,000 every month – most of that earning comes from affiliate commissions.
 And every day, bloggers are monetizing their websites in different ways.
 These make content websites some of the most lucrative online businesses to buy and sell.